 08/2009 | Driver's door lock assembly | 72110-S30-E01 | £175.90 | The power door lock / actuator in the driver's side door was getting a bit tired whereby sometimes it would not lock the door via the remote control so I would have to lock the door manually with the key instead.
 During May 2009, in an attempt to fix it, I removed the driver's door lock assembly along with the door lock cylinder and oiled them both to no avail.
 I replaced the driver's door lock assembly which I purchased from my local Honda dealer during June 2009.
 Replacement of the part is quite a fiddly job as some of the task is done with the use of a mirror otherwise there is no direct vision to all of the part when in-situ. |

 08/2009 | Rear damper / shock absorber mounting base | 52675-SS0-014 | £29.90 | Ever since Performance Autoworks carried out the work on my car during July 2009, a rattle noise could be heard coming from the rear off-side suspension, which was not present beforehand.
 Tightening the bolts at the top of the suspension didn't resolve it.
-To resolve this, I took my car to my usual garage, Frank G Wickenden Ltd in Hove, East Sussex, and had the rear off-side suspension top mounts replaced.
+To resolve this, I took my car to my usual garage, Frank G Wickenden Ltd, and had the rear off-side suspension top mounts replaced.
 I wasn't certain that those parts were at fault, but I thought they should be replaced anyway for symmetry as the other side had been replaced the month beforehand.
 Fortunately, this did successfully resolve the rear off-side rattle noise, but the ongoing rear near-side knocking noise was still present (which this specific repair was not intended to resolve anyway).
 I am not convinced that these parts were actually faulty as the fault only occurred after the work was carried out by Performance Autoworks.
 Instead, I believe something wasn't fully tightened or fitted correctly. |

 Rear spring mounting rubber | 52686-SS0-004 | £28.18 | ||